rschubkegel/rschubkegel/README.md

 - 👋 Hi, I’m @rschubkegel
 - 👀 I’m interested in making video games and visually stimulating applications
+- 💻 Check out [my personal portfolio](https://rschubkegel.github.io/) to *see* some of the stuff I've made!

 <!---
 rschubkegel/rschubkegel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.